chromeos/chromeos.dev/pages/en/posts/expand-your-app-beyond-mobile-to-reach-android-users-at-large.md

 ---
 title: Expand your app beyond mobile to reach Android users at large
-metadesc: Build Android apps for devices other than mobile to reach more users
+metadesc: Build Android apps for devices other than mobile to reach more users.
 tags:
   - trend
   - large screens